jbouwh/omnikdatalogger/README.md

 #### MQTT settings under `mqtt:` in `apps.yaml` or `[mqtt]` in `config.ini` configuration options

 discovery_prefix:
-    (string)(optional)
+-   (string)(optional)
-    The mqtt plugin supports MQTT auto discovery with Home Assistant.
+    -   The mqtt plugin supports MQTT auto discovery with Home Assistant.
 The discovery_prefix configures the topic prefix Home Assistant listens to for auto discovery.
-    Default value: _homeassistant_
+    -   Default value: _homeassistant_

 device_name:
-    (string)(optional)
+-   (string)(optional)
-    Overrides the name of the plant in the omnik portal.
+    -   Overrides the name of the plant in the omnik portal.
-    Default value: _(the name of the plant in the omnik portal)_
+    -   Default value: _(the name of the plant in the omnik portal)_

 append_plant_id:
-    (bool)(optional)
+-   (bool)(optional)
-    When a device_name is specified the plant id can be added to the name te be able to identify the plant.
+    -   When a device_name is specified the plant id can be added to the name te be able to identify the plant.
-    Default value: _false_
+    -   Default value: _false_

 host:
-    (string)(optional)
+-   (string)(optional)
-    hostname or fqdn of the MQTT server for publishing.
+    -   hostname or fqdn of the MQTT server for publishing.
-    Default value: _localhost_
+    -   Default value: _localhost_

 port:
-    (int)(optional)
+-   (int)(optional)
-    MQTT port to be used.
+    -   MQTT port to be used.
-    Default value: _1883_
+    -   Default value: _1883_

 client_name_prefix:
-    (string)(optional)
+-   (string)(optional)
-    defines a profix that is used as client name.
+    -   defines a prefix that is used as client name.
 A 4 byte uuid is added to ensure an unique ID.
-    Default value: _ha-mqtt-omniklogger_
+    -   Default value: _ha-mqtt-omniklogger_

 username:
-    (string)(required*)
+-   (string)(required*)
-    the mqtt username used for authentication
+    -   the mqtt username used for authentication
-    Default value: _(none)_
+    -   Default value: _(none)_

 password:
-    (string)(required*)
+-   (string)(required*)
-    the mqtt password used for authentication
+    -   the mqtt password used for authentication
-    Default value: _(none)_
+    -   Default value: _(none)_

 #### Renaming entities
 _For every solar plant, 4 entities are added to the mqtt auto discovery.
 The default name can be configured._

 current_power_name:
-    (string)(optional)
+-   (string)(optional)
-    Name override for the entity that indicates the current power in Watt the solar plant is producing.
+    -   Name override for the entity that indicates the current power in Watt the solar plant is producing.
-    Default value: _(Current power)_
+    -   Default value: _(Current power)_

 total_energy_name:
-    (string)(optional)
+-   (string)(optional)
-    Name override for the entity that indicates total energy in kWh the solar plant has generated since installation.
+    -   Name override for the entity that indicates total energy in kWh the solar plant has generated since installation.
-    Default value: _(Energy total)_
+    -   Default value: _(Energy total)_

 income_name:
-    (string)(optional)
+-   (string)(optional)
-    Name override for the entity that indicates total income for the solar plant since installation.
+    -   Name override for the entity that indicates total income for the solar plant since installation.
 De default unit is €, and can be customized in Home Assistant.
 The income is calculated at the omnik portal based on the settings in the portal.
-    Default value: _(Income)_
+    -   Default value: _(Income)_

 last_update_time_name:
-    (string)(optional)
+-   (string)(optional)
-    Name override for the entity that is a timestamp total of the last update of the solar plant.
+    -   Name override for the entity that is a timestamp total of the last update of the solar plant.
-    Default value: _(Last update)_
+    -   Default value: _(Last update)_

 ## PVoutput plugin settings under `pvoutput:` in `apps.yaml` or `[pvoutput]` in `config.ini` configuration options

 TODO HOWTO make API keys

 sys_id:
-    (string)(required*)
+-   (string)(required*)
-    Your unique system id, generated when creating an account at pvoutput.org.
+    -   Your unique system id, generated when creating an account at pvoutput.org.
-    Default value: _(none)_
+    -   Default value: _(none)_

 api_key:
-    (string)(required*)
+-   (string)(required*)
-    unique access key generated at pvoutput.org
+    -   unique access key generated at pvoutput.org
-    Default value: _(none)_
+    -   Default value: _(none)_

 use_temperature:
-    (bool)(optional)
+-   (bool)(optional)
-    when set to true the temperature obtained from OpenWeatherMap is submitted to pvoutput.org when logging the data.
+    -   when set to true the temperature obtained from OpenWeatherMap is submitted to pvoutput.org when logging the data.
-    Default value: _false_
+    -   Default value: _false_

 ## OpenWeatherMap settings under `openweathermap:` in `apps.yaml' or `[openweathermap]` in `config.ini` configuration
 _(used by *PVoutput* plugin if *use_temperature* is true)_